code42/code42cli/docs/userguides/gettingstarted.md

 If you choose not to store your password in the CLI, you must enter it for each command that requires a connection.

 The Code42 CLI supports local accounts with MFA (multi-factor authentication) enabled.
-The Time-based One-Time Password (TOTP) must be provided at every invocation of the CLI, either via the `--totp` option, or when prompted.
+The Time-based One-Time Password (TOTP) must be provided at every invocation of the CLI, either via the `--totp` option or when prompted.

 The Code42 CLI currently does **not** support SSO login providers or any other identity providers such as Active Directory or Okta.